 - Credit Disputes are not allowed during mortgage process.

 Credit Reporting Agencies

-The three credit reporting agencies, Transunion, Experian, and Equifax, had a habit of recording discharged debts that were part of the consumer bankruptcy’s discharge and reporting it as current bad debt, thus hurting the consumer from getting mortgage loans and other forms of credit.
-Having these discharged bankruptcy debts being recorded as active debts lowers the consumer’s credit score.
+Credit Bureaus record discharged debts that were part of the consumer bankruptcy’s discharge and reporting it as current bad debt, thus hurting the consumer from getting mortgage loans and other forms of credit.
+Having these discharged bankruptcy debts being recorded as active debts can disqualify borrowers for mortgage loan.

 - At least 10% of the consumers with errors on their credit report were errors that were serious enough to cause a dramatic impact on the consumer’s ability to secure credit or loans.

 - Everyone is entitled by law for an annual free credit report by each of the three credit reporting agencies; Transunion, Equifax, and Experian.